Business Term Loans

 What Restaurant Term Loans Can Finance

-Restaurant term loans can finance almost any capital need in a food service business, from a single commercial oven to a complete second-location build-out.
-The key is matching the loan term to the useful life of what you're buying — a 2-year term for a POS upgrade, a 7-year term for a full kitchen renovation.
+Restaurant term loans can finance almost any capital need in food service.
+The key is matching loan term to the useful life of what you're buying.

 Restaurant owner reviewing term loan options for commercial kitchen equipment and dining room renovation financing

-Second-location expansion is one of the strongest use cases for restaurant financing term loans.
-Lenders evaluate the existing location's performance history and use projected revenue from the new site to stress-test repayment capacity.
+Second-location expansion is one of the strongest use cases for restaurant term loans.
+Lenders evaluate the existing location's performance history and use projected new-site revenue to stress-test repayment capacity.

 Loan Type Amount Range Rate Term Funding Speed Best For